phusion/passenger_library/source/misc/processes.md

 ---
-title: Process management
+title: About processes
-section: indepth
+section: misc
+sidebar: sidebar
 ---
 # About processes